zijguo/TSCI/README.md

 ## Installation
-The package can be installed from Github using the following code:
+The package can be installed from Github using the following code:(cannot be installed for now since this is a private repo.)
 ```
 # install.packages("devtools")
 library(devtools)